Jam City lays off a number of game developers

 This week, Jam City acquired the Bingo Pop game and its team from Uken Games in Toronto.
 Jam City president Josh Yguado said in an interview that all of Jam City had more than 500 employees, and he declined to say how many were added with the acquisition of Uken’s team.
 But Chris Ye, CEO of Uken Games, said in an email that 42 Uken people would join Jam City’s Toronto team, and 68 would stay with Uken.

-We’ve asked Jam City for comment.
 The layoffs reportedly affected teams across all departments in Los Angeles, San Francisco, and San Diego.

 In the meantime, former Jam City executive producer Rachel DiPaola said on LinkedIn that she had been laid off.
 She wrote, “Hey peeps — Sad to say that I was part of a layoff at Jam City today.
 Ironically, it’s my one year anniversary of working there!
 So — on to the next adventure.
 Please let me know if you have any leads for me.
 And I’m OK — it’s just biz.”